WHAT IS DENTAL PULP?

 WHAT HAPPENS IF THE PULP IS INJURED?

 When the pulp is diseased or injured and unable to repair itself, it loses its strength.
-The most common causes of the pulp dying are a cracked tooth, a deep cavity requiring large fillings, or traumatic injuries to the tooth, all of which may allow bacteria and their products to enter into the pulp.
+The most common causes of the pulp dying are a cracked tooth, a deep cavity requiring large fillings, or traumatic injuries to the tooth, all of which may allow bacteria and their acid byproduct, plaque, to enter into the pulp.

 WHY SHOULD THE PULP BE REMOVED?